 Beth Fredrick is the Executive Director of the Advance Family Planning (AFP) advocacy initiative of The Bill & Melinda Gates Institute for Population and Reproductive Health, Johns Hopkins Bloomberg School of Public Health.
 She is also a Senior Associate with the Department of Population, Family and Reproductive Health and co-director of the Center for Public Health Advocacy.
 She has worked with the Johns Hopkins University Center for Communications Programs, the International Women’s Health Coalition, and the Guttmacher Institute.
 She was a Bell Fellow at Harvard University and adjunct faculty with New York University’s Robert F. Wagner Graduate School of Public Service.
-She serves on the Boards of Ibis Reproductive Health and EMpower, a grant-making organization focusing on youth programs in emerging markets.
-Within AFP she supports Bangladesh, Burkina Faso, Democratic Republic of the Congo, Senegal, Tanzania, Uganda.
+She serves on the board of EMpower, a grant-making organization focusing on youth programs in emerging markets and is the former board chair of Ibis Reproductive Health.
+Within AFP she supports Bangladesh, Democratic Republic of the Congo, Uganda and Francophone West Africa.

 +1 (410) 502-0695